 However, if you’re not staying at a Universal Premier hotel, consider getting Universal Express passes, especially if your goal is to hit as many rides as you can.
 Save money by selecting the Universal Express standard option (which allows you to skip the lines one time per participating attraction) instead of the Universal Express Unlimited option, as there’s a chance you may not even have time for repeat rides at Universal Orlando in one day.

 It’s best to buy the Express passes in advance if you know you’ll definitely want them.
-Prices start at $69.99 (Universal Express) and $89.99 (Universal Express Unlimited) per pass — and we offer discounts on them too!
-However, the prices are date-specific, depending on peak periods and increasing as your visit date gets closer.
-If you’re unsure and would rather scope out the crowds before you buy them, Universal Express passes are available to purchase inside the park.
+Prices start at $79.99 (Universal Express) and $109.99 (Universal Express Unlimited) per pass — and we offer discounts on them too!
+However, the prices are date-specific, depending on peak periods, and increase as your visit date gets closer.
+If you’re unsure and would rather scope out the crowds before you buy them, Universal Express passes may be available to purchase inside the park (if they're not already sold out).
 Skipping the lines definitely helps you experience more if you're looking to do Universal Orlando in one day!